 - Chronic Backstabbing Disorder: Cugel the Clever goes through one and a half books before he is finally cured of this disease

 - Contemptible Cover: The cover◊ of the very first edition of The Dying Earth.

-- Eldritch Abomination: Pandelume looks like one, to the point that anyone who looks upon him will instantly go insane, but he behaves like a pretty nice guy.
+- Eldritch Abomination: Pandelume looks like one, to the point that anyone who looks upon him will instantly go insane, but he behaves like a rather friendly person (surprising considering the setting).
 Magnatz is a more straightforward example, since he is unambiguously evil.

 - Evil Twin: Inverted.
 T'sain is deliberately made as a good twin to T'sais.